Maxkaizo/---_-ML-Zoomcamp-2024/README.md

 The Docker image is defined in the Dockerfile

+The command to run the script in the virtual environment is:

+waitress-serve --listen=0.0.0.0:9696 predict:app

+And the commands to build the docker image and run the container are:

+docker build -t dropout-project .

+docker run -it --rm --entrypoint=bash dropout-project

+docker run -it --rm -p 9696:9696 dropout-project

 ## Potential Biases:
 - The survey was conducted by phone, so we must consider that people without this service at home are being omitted.